pbfrandsen/SPIN_workshop/02_genome_assembly.md

 squeue -u $USER
 ```

-The job should take an hour or two to finish.
+The job should take an hour or two to finish and we will take a look at the finished product tomorrow!